castdrian/autosupport/README.md

 # autosupport

-A Discord bot that provides automated support using OpenAI Assistants API with vectorized knowledge bases.
+A Discord bot that provides automated support using the OpenAI Assistants API with vectorized knowledge bases.

 ## Showcase